riaz-khan-16/VectorStore/README.md

 This is a simple vector store.
-We used Langchain, Chroma, Cohere
+>> We used Langchain, Chroma, Cohere
+>> The contextual compression enables to give the relevant response.

 To run this